Jire/Abendigo/USER_GUIDE.md

 ## Cloning (downloading)

-You can use [this link](https://github.com/Jire/Abendigo/archive/master.zip) to download a ZIP archive of the latest update.
-You can use any archive manager such as 7-Zip, WinRAR, and even the archive manager included with Windows to extract the contents.
+* Use [this link](https://github.com/Jire/Abendigo/archive/master.zip) to download a ZIP archive of the latest update
+* Use any archive manager such as 7-Zip, WinRAR, and even the archive manager included with Windows to extract the contents

 #### For those using IntelliJ, you will be forking and pulling from GitHub